andres00026/IAM-Role-for-ec2-instance/README.md

 # IAM-Role-for-ec2-instance
+Attach iam role to ec2 instance using terraform.
-Creating the IAM role for an instance by attaching to it policies already defined in AWS using its ARN
+Creating the IAM role for an ec2 instance.
+This role will have attached to it policies already defined by aws using their ARN's.